giorgosmamakoukas/dataDrivenControlOfRoboticFish/experimentalTracking/README.md

-# Experimental control using Koopman-LQR on 3D printed tail-actuated robotic fish
+# Experimental tracking of 3D printed tail-actuated robotic fish using Koopman-LQR control

 This folder contains the files used to control in real-time the tail actuated robotic fish.